Understanding Onboarding, On Boarding, and On-Boarding?

 On-Boarding refers to the formal process of bringing a new employee onto the team or into the company.
 The hyphenated form clarifies that the term pertains specifically to the integration of new hires.

-See also Biweekly or Bi-Weekly?
+See also Student’s, Students’, or Students?

 Scenario Examples: